Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 3. The no preemption condition: inability to enforce preemption may interfere with a priority algorithm.

 Not practical:
-- A process has to be able to have a resource for a certain amount of time, or the processing outcome may be inconsistent or thrashing may occur.
+- A process must have a resource for a certain amount of time, or the processing outcome may be inconsistent, or thrashing may occur.
-- Preemption of a "locked out" resource generally implies a rollback, and is to be avoided since it is very costly in overhead.
+- Preemption of a "locked out" resource generally implies a rollback and is to be avoided since it is a very costly overhead.

 Algorithms
 - lock-free